2023 Most Popular Nursing Bachelor's Degree Schools in Montana

 Check out the nursing bachelor's degree programs at these schools if you want to attend one of the most popular in Montana.

-Our analysis found Montana State University to be the most popular school for nursing students who want to pursue a bachelor’s degree in Montana.
-MSU Bozeman is a large public school located in the town of Bozeman.
+Our 2023 rankings named Montana State University the most popular school in Montana for nursing students working on their bachelor’s degree.
+MSU Bozeman is a fairly large public school located in the remote town of Bozeman.

 About 87% of the students majoring in nursing at the school are women while 13% are male.